Frequently asked questions

 May I pay my monthly fee with my HSA/HRA/FSA?

 Some of our members have chosen to pay their membership fees directly from their health savings account (HSA) or flexible spending account (FSA).
-Accounts that only reimburse for expenses previously denied by insurance, such as a health reimbursement account (HRA), are generally not eligible.
-We recommend checking with your tax adviser, employer and/or health insurance representative to determine if your particular account may be used.
+Healthcare law and governing agencies’ interpretations are in flux and continue to change periodically.
+ProPartners does not advise any individuals or employers on the advisability or legality of utilizing HSA/HRA/FSA or other similar accounts to pay memberships or incidental fees.
+Additional information about the this subject may be found HERE.
+We recommend checking with your tax adviser, attorney, employer and/or health insurance representative to determine if your particular account may be used.
 Back to top

 Are my membership fees tax-deductible?

-Unfortunately, no. Direct Primary Care membership fees are not yet defined as a “medical expenses” in most states and are not tax-deductible.
+Unfortunately, no. Direct Primary Care membership fees are not yet defined as a “medical expenses” in most states and are not tax-deductible to individuals.
 We recommend that you discuss this further with your tax adviser or accountant.
 Back to top

 What services are covered by my monthly fee?